lugres/oprisk-database/README.md

 - [`queries_v0_8_mvp.sql`](./oprisk_db_enhanced/queries_v0_8_mvp.sql), which is an annotated set of `SELECT`, `UPDATE`, `DELETE`, etc. statements that users will commonly run on the Oprisk database.

-These updated Oprisk database files are planned to be used as a foundation for an MVP of a full-fledged web application.
+These enhanced Oprisk database files are intended to serve as the foundation for the MVP of a full-fledged web application.